Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Abstract

 \section{Abstract}

-Let $(M,g)$ be an asymptotically flat Riemannian $3$-manifold.
-We provide a short new proof based on Lyapunov-Schmidt reduction of the existence of an asymptotic foliation of $(M, g)$ by constant mean curvature spheres.
-In the case where the scalar curvature of $(M, g)$ is non-negative, we prove that the leaves of this foliation are the only large stable constant mean curvature spheres that enclose the center of $(M, g)$.
-This had been shown previously under more restrictive assumptions and using a different method by S.~Ma.
-We also include a new proof of the fact that the geometric center of mass of the foliation agrees with the Hamiltonian center of mass of $(M,g)$.
+Let $(M,g)$ be an asymptotically flat Riemannian manifold of dimension $n\geq 3$ with positive mass.
+We give a short proof based on Lyapunov-Schmidt reduction of the existence of an asymptotic foliation of $(M, g)$ by stable constant mean curvature spheres.
+Moreover, we show that the geometric center of mass of the foliation agrees with the Hamiltonian center of mass of $(M,g)$.
+In dimension $n = 3$, these results were shown previously by C.~Nerz using a different approach.
+In the case where $n=3$ and the scalar curvature of $(M, g)$ is nonnegative, we prove that the leaves of the asymptotic foliation are the only large stable constant mean curvature spheres that enclose the center of $(M, g)$.
+This was shown previously under more restrictive decay assumptions and using a different method by S.~Ma.